ahoymarcus/nextjs-myjs-tech-blog/articles/dev-ops-architecture-2022-02-14.md

 ### DevOps Automation

-Automation is a crucial task for all DevOps practices and it's also a principle, that is **Automate Everithing**.
+Automation is a crucial task for all DevOps practices and it's also a principle for **Automate Everithing**.

 And the automation should begin as early as the coding phase and accompany the development and operation of the system throughout all the phases.